 Matthew will again be assisted in his route forays by Mike Vokes, whose wisdom and advice are greatly valued, while Baz is ably supported by Deputy Clerk of the Course Robbie Jones, his right hand man on rallies throughout Wales for many years.
 We are hugely fortunate, too, that our fine Secretary of the Meeting Kerry Bate will again be multi-tasking by undertaking two roles…..as well as organising Documentation so well, she also acts as our in-demand travelling medic.

 Peter Elliott will be leading our team of scrutineers for a sixteenth year, having been with us right from the first ’Three Castles”.
-And another ‘original team’ award goes to Arthur Jones who will close the course again, as he has every year.
-You probably don't know that Arthur is a Clerk of the Course in his own right.
 I think this kind of strength in depth is part of why we’ve been able to build the great reputation we have.

 None of this would mean as much without the terrific turn out of marshals we rely on Ifor Davies to provide.
 2018 was Ifor's first year as Chief Marshal; he has his feet well under the table now and we're delighted to have him involved again in 2019.